-The Upper Big Blue Natural Resources District (NRD) is working with JEO Consulting Group to update and combine the Hamilton, Seward, and York Counties Hazard Mitigation Plans (HMP).
-A hazard mitigation plan is a community-guideddocument that identifies vulnerability to hazards and mitigation projects to reduce or eliminate this vulnerability.
+The Upper Big Blue Natural Resources District (NRD) worked with JEO Consulting Group to update and combine the Hamilton, Seward, and York Counties Hazard Mitigation Plans (HMP).
+A hazard mitigation plan is a community-guided document that identifies vulnerability to hazards and mitigation projects to reduce or eliminate this vulnerability.
 Hazard mitigation plans are a requirement of the Disaster Mitigation Act of 2000, administered by the Federal Emergency Management Agency (FEMA).
-Having an approved and updated plan enables your community to be stronger and more resilient by:
+Having an approved and updated plan enables a community to be stronger and more resilient by:

 - Reducing your community’s risk and impacts from disasters,